-MUS 2530 Electronic Music (3) Hands-on course to gain the knowledge and required skills for electronic music; focus on MIDI and how it is used in conjunction with computers and sound devices; also covers electronic keyboards, software programs, and basic recording techniques. [on demand]
+MUS 2530 Electronic Music (3) Hands-on course with focus on MIDI and how it is used in conjunction with computers and sound devices; electronic keyboards, software programs, and basic recording techniques. [on demand]

 MUS 2990 Special Topics in Music (1-3) Study of specific topics relating to the historical and cultural significance of music; repeatable for credit on different topics. [on demand]